How to Start a Transport and Logistics Business: Marketing Guide

 4. Write your business plan

 This step takes a bit of extra research and effort, but it’s worth it.
-Writing a business plan will help you narrow down the particulars of your venture and be useful when you apply for funding later on.
+Writing a business plan will help you narrow down the details of your venture and will be critical when you apply for funding later on.

 Taking the time to plan this out now will help reduce unforeseen expenses later and help manage your budget.
 A thorough market analysis will also let you know if there’s a need for your transport business in the first place.